swilgosz/hanamimastery/data/episodes/12-authorization-with-jwt.md

 Anyway, back to the topic.

+## Using JWT with Hanami app

+Now let me show you how to use this gem in the Rack-compatible ruby applications, using Hanami app as an example.

 ### Generate the token for testing

 First I need to add the `jay_doubleu_tee` gem to my `Gemfile`.
 Then run the bundle to install new dependencies and we're ready to configure our authorization stuff.